Sunningdale Park

 Sunningdale Park is a country estate centred around a property known as Northcote House in Sunningdale, Berkshire.

+Northcote House is Grade II listed on the National Heritage List for England, with the lake, gardens and parkland also separately Grade II listed and on the Register of Historic Parks and Gardens.
+The lodges, kitchen gardens and stables are also part of the Grade II listing.

 History

 The house is thought to have been built by James Wyatt, almost certainly for James William Steuart, a farmer, in around 1787.
 It was acquired by Sir Charles Decimus Crosley, a former Sheriff of London from the Steuart family in 1859.
 It then passed to Sir James Thompson Mackenzie, 1st Baronet in 1883, to Major William James Joicey, the then serving High Sheriff of Durham, in 1890 and to Sir Hugo Cunliffe-Owen, an industrialist, in 1930.

 Northcote House accommodated the Civil Defence College from 1950 until it closed in 1968.
 The Civil Service College was then established in the building in June 1970.
 The ill-fated Sunningdale Agreement on power-sharing in Northern Ireland was signed in Northcote House on 9 December 1973.

 The Civil Service College evolved to become the National School of Government, which provided training, organisational development and consultancy courses for UK civil servants and private individual learners until its closure in March 2012.
 In March 2015, the College of Policing opened an office in the Albert Day building.
 Sunningdale Park was then sold to Audley Retirement and Berkeley Homes in December 2016.